Vivo V27e price in Pakistan & specifications

+Vivo has now unveiled the Y56 5G after the release of the...

-Vivo is unveiling the V27e smartphone, which will be the entry-level model in this series.
-Despite the fact that it is a base model, it includes all of the high-end features.
+Vivo has unveiled the V27e smartphone, which will be the series entry-level model.
+Despite being a base model, it includes all of the high-end features.

-The Vivo V27e is equipped with an octa-core CPU and the industry-leading Mediatek MT8781 Helio G99 chipset.
-There are other options for 8 GB of RAM and 128 GB or 256 GB of internal storage.
+The Vivo V27e features an octa-core processor and the industry-leading Mediatek Helio G99 chipset.

-The Vivo V27e sports a huge 6.62-inch screen that gives it a premium appearance.
-It features an AMOLED capacitive touchscreen display with a full HD+ resolution of 1080 x 2400 pixels and a refresh rate of 120 Hz.
-The device is powered by a 4600 mAh battery.
+The smartphone has a 6.62-inch AMOLED display, which gives it a premium look.
+The display has a FHD+ resolution of 1080 x 2400 pixels and a refresh rate of 120 Hz.

+Other configurations of the device include 8 GB of RAM and 128 GB or 256 GB of built-in storage.
+A 4600 mAh battery powers the device.

+The storage can be further upgraded by adding a microSD card in the card slot.
+The phone will have a triple camera setup on the back.

 |OS